absmach/magistrala/docs/dev-guide.md

 > N.B.
 Mainflux creates `FROM scratch` docker containers which as compact and small in size.

+> N.B.
+The `things-db` and `users-db` containers are built from a vanilla PostgreSQL Docker image downloaded from Docker Hub which does not persist the data when these containers are rebuilt.
+Thus, __rebuilding of all Docker containers with `make dockers` or rebuilding the `things-db` and `users-db` containers separately with `make docker_things-db` and `make docker_users-db` respectively, will cause data loss.
+All your users, things, channels and connections between them will be lost!__ As we use this setup only for development, we don't guarantee any permanent data persistence.
+If you need to retain the data between the container rebuilds you can attach volume to the `things-db` and `users-db` containers.
+Check the official docs on how to use volumes [here](https
+://docs.docker.com/storage/volumes/) and [here](https://docs.docker.com/compose/compose-file/#volumes).

 ### MQTT Microservice
 MQTT Microservice in Mainflux is special, as it is currently the only microservice written in NodeJS.
 It is not compiled, but node modules need to be downloaded in order to start the service: